This is 1 of the 11 interview features as part of our International Women’s Day Special Edition.

 I was a national tennis player, having won the national titles for 6 years running, and Mr. Tan Kim Cheng who was then responsible for Tennis in RI was keen for me to be part of RI.
 At that time, RI was still teaching classroom-style with fixed subject combinations—‘medicine’ or pure science, ‘engineering’ with double maths, and arts.
 I wanted to do a subject combination of Biology, Chemistry, Maths and Economics, so I had a preference for entering a Junior College.
 Mr Tan arranged for me to do that combination, so every time my class was doing Physics, I hopped over to a different class to join them for Economics.
 That was perhaps the experience I would single out as being the most unique.

 - How has your experience in RJC prepared you for the challenges you now face?
 Conversely, which challenges were more unexpected?

 My experience as a Rafflesian was working and being part of a team.
 I remember vividly the whole school turning out to support our Rugby matches, and all of the cheers we learnt to cheer our team on.
 And of course, being part of a team meant that if the team won the championship, we had a day off the following Monday!

 3. How has your role in Accenture evolved over the past 30 years?
 How have you been shaped by these changes / adapted to them?

-As Managing Director I moved across different roles, from being a Client Account Lead where I was the most senior person from Accenture who worked with a client to solve their challenges, to leading practices across the Asia Pacific Region in different specialities such as Customer Relationship Management, Analytics and Sustainability to being the Country Managing Director for Singapore and my final role as the Geographic P&L holder for SouthEast Asia.
+As Managing Director, I moved across different roles, from being a Client Account Lead where I was the most senior person from Accenture who worked with a client to solve their challenges, to leading practices across the Asia Pacific Region in different specialties such as Customer Relationship Management, Analytics and Sustainability to being the Country Managing Director for Singapore and my final role as the Geographic P&L holder for Southeast Asia.